Tennis injuries: Lateral epicondylitis

 Lateral epicondylitis is an overuse injury that frequently occurs in tennis.
 It is also known as tennis elbow.
 This injury categorizes as a tendon injury where it occurs in the forearm muscle called the extensor carpi radialis brevis (ECRB).
 The injury is regularly developed in recreational players.
 Experienced players are less likely to develop lateral epicondylitis than the inexperienced players due to poorer technique.
-Tennis elbow or lateral epicondylalgia is a common injury that occurs in 40-50% of tennis players.
-It is more prominent at the lower levels of play and usually comes from any incorrect use of the wrist or grip on the forehand or one-handed backhand strokes Players at higher levels often have more relaxed grips and have a larger racquet extension out to the ball after they make contact, where professionals have less emphasis on the arm and more on the use of every part of the body in order exert the natural power behind the ball, lower level players don’t always receive the training on how to use their whole body for a tennis stroke and are often reduced to using their arms in order to exert all of the power, therefore putting heavy strain on the arm.
+It is more prominent at the lower levels of play and usually comes from any incorrect use of the wrist or grip on the forehand or one-handed backhand strokes Players at higher levels often have more relaxed grips and have a larger racquet extension out to the ball after they make contact, where professionals have less emphasis on the arm and more on the use of every part of the body in order exert the natural power behind the ball, lower level players don't always receive the training on how to use their whole body for a tennis stroke and are often reduced to using their arms in order to exert all of the power, therefore putting heavy strain on the arm.
 Holding the grip tightly will put more tension on the arm therefore when going for a swing the muscles will be absorbing all of the shock from the initial contact of the ball.
 Symptoms of tennis elbow includes slow pain, which occurs around the elbow.
-Simple tasks such as shaking hands or moving the wrist with force, like lifting weights or doing push ups, will worsen the pain Tennis Elbow has actually shown that inflammatory tendons are only part of the early stages or acute stages with a treatment of anti-inflammatory or steroids being appropriate uses for this symptom.
+Simple tasks such as shaking hands or moving the wrist with force, like lifting weights or doing push ups, will worsen the pain Tennis elbow has actually shown that inflammatory tendons are only part of the early stages or acute stages.
 Most players respond well to simple rest, but other means of treatment include physical therapy, strength training, and electrical stimulation.
 Some players will make alterations to their racquet, such as increasing their grip size which will ultimately prevent any unwanted movement of the wrist when extending out and finishing the tennis stroke.

 Shoulder

-Shoulder injury is another common type of tennis injury.
-Shoulder injuries are caused by the repetitive use of shoulder when serving and striking the ball.
-The injury also relevance to rotator cuff pathology, toscapular dyskinesis or glenohumeral internal rotation deficit which leads to internal impingement and/or labral pathology.
-There is 24% of the high-level tennis players aged 12–19 suffered from shoulder pain and rise up to 50% for middle-aged players.
-A way to prevent shoulder injury is to flex and stretch the wrist with an exercise band three to four times a week and to stretch properly before playing a game.
+Shoulder injuries in tennis players result from the repetitive overhead motions used during serving and groundstrokes. when serving and striking the ball.
+The most frequently reported shoulder injuries in tennis players include rotator cuff tendinopathy, internal impingement, scapular dyskinesis, and labral lesions.
+A study of competitive junior tennis players (ages 12–19) found that 24% reported current or past shoulder pain, with prevalence rising to about 50% in older player populations.

 Back

-There are 3 different types of tennis serves.